IRFC raises Rs 1,375 cr by issuing bonds

-New Delhi, March 27 (IANS) The Indian Railway Finance Corporation (IRFC), the dedicated financing arm of the Indian Railways has raised Rs 1,375 crore through issuance of domestic bonds.
+New Delhi: The Indian Railway Finance Corporation (IRFC), the dedicated financing arm of the Indian Railways has raised Rs 1,375 crore through issuance of domestic bonds.

 The fund has been raised at 6.80 percent coupon rate with 20-year maturity, IRFC said in a statement.